P-p-H-d/mlib/README.md

 The following properties are defined:
 * LET\_AS\_INIT\_WITH(1): Defined if the macro M\_LET shall always initialize the object with INIT\_WITH regardless of the given input.
 The value of the property is 1 (enabled) or 0 (disabled/default).
-* NOCLEAR(1): Defined if the object CLEAR operator can be ommited (like for basic types or POD data).
+* NOCLEAR(1): Defined if the object CLEAR operator can be omitted (like for basic types or POD data).
 The value of the property is 1 (enabled) or 0 (disabled/default).

 More properties are expected.